PTorrenPeraire/modelsmatter_modelzoo/README.md

 ### Introducing new models
 New models follow the same standard template, as shown in `ssbenchmark/ssmodels/model_example.py`.
 Importantly, each model class must include a `model_setup` function and a `model_call` function.
 Any string identifier can be used to identify the model, which is shown just before the start of the class and set as `example_model` in the example.
 The models can then be called using the same format as the default models, simply introducing the relevant model identifier and variables.

+### Using sigle-step models in multi-step framework
+All models, both standard and any newly introduced models, can be easily used within the AiZynthFinder framework.
+Please reference the [ModelsMatter][https://github.com/AlanHassen/modelsmatter] or [AiZynthFinder][https://github.com/MolecularAI/aizynthfinder] repositories for further details on the config files necessary.
+For new models, the contents of the config file will be informed by the variables that are set in the ModelZoo instance.

 ## License
 The software is licensed under the MIT license.

 ## Acknowledgments
+This study was partially funded by the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie Innovative Training Network European Industrial Doctorate grant agreement No. 956832 “Advanced machine learning for Innovative Drug Discovery”.